4308 Alton Rd #720, Miami Beach, FL 33140

 • Follow All Pre- and Post-Operative Care Instructions: Adhering strictly to your surgeon’s guidelines—before and after surgery—is essential.
 This includes stopping certain medications, arranging help during recovery, and attending all follow-up visits.

 • Give Yourself Time to Heal: Avoid rushing back into strenuous activity.
-Tummy tuck recovery takes time, and pushing your abdominal muscles too soon can harm your results.
+Tummy tuck recovery takes time, and pushing your stomach muscles too soon can harm your results.
 Listen to your body and prioritize rest.

 • Monitor Your Recovery Closely: Stay alert to warning signs like excessive swelling, pain, or drainage.
 Report any concerns to your surgeon promptly to catch potential issues early and avoid serious complications.